mvcisback/py-mdd/README.md

 # Usage

-For the impatient, here are two basic usage examples:
+For the impatient, here is a basic usage example:

 ```python
 import mdd